dmuso/gravytrain/README.md

 ### Project objectives

-1. An easy starting point for a backend API microservice
+* An easy starting point for a backend API microservice
-1. Cross platform (Mac OS, Linux and Windows)
+* Cross platform (Mac OS, Linux and Windows)
-1. To be as lightweight as possible
+* To be as lightweight as possible
-1. Builds and tests should run from the command line
+* Builds and tests can run from the command line
-1. No IDE (Visual Studio) required
+* No IDE (Visual Studio) required

+### Requirements

+* Docker
+* Docker Compose

+### Build/test instructions

+This project utilises a multi-stage Dockerfile for building, running tests and running a release build as a web server.

+Building and running unit tests can be done via Docker Compose:

+		$ docker-compose run test

+To run the service:

+		$ docker-compose up web

+Verify everything is working:

+		$ curl localhost:8080

+By default, this will run the server on port 8080, but is customisable via the `docker-compose.yml` file.